dhutapratama/docs/testing.md

 <a name="the-env-testing-environment-file"></a>
 #### The `.env.testing` Environment File

 In addition, you may create a `.env.testing` file in the root of your project.
-This file will be used instead of the `.env` file when running PHPUnit tests or executing Artisan commands with the `--env=testing` option.
+This file will be used instead of the `.env` file when running GOUnit tests or executing Artisan commands with the `--env=testing` option.

 <a name="the-creates-application-trait"></a>
 #### The `CreatesApplication` Trait